Nestor Iskander's Tale on the Taking of Tsargrad

+Description

+The oldest and most authoritative version of the Tale is contained in the early 16th-century Troitse-Sergieva Lavra Ms. No. 773.
+It was discovered in 1884 by Archimandite Leonid at the Trinity Lavra of St. Sergius, who published the first printed edition of the manuscript two years later.
+Ms. No. 773 includes the name of the author, as well as a brief vita (life) of its author, Nestor Iskander.
+Since its discovery, it has been accepted as the fullest and earliest complete version, and it was likely compiled in the 1470s or the 1480s.

+The vita appended to Ms. No. 773 says that Nestor Iskander was a Russian (Iskander being a Turkified form of Alexander) who was captured at a young age by the Ottomans and forced to convert to Islam, though he remained a Christian at heart.
+He was later attached to an artillery unit in the army.
+Before the siege of Constantinople began, he reached the outskirts of the city by 4 April 1453.
+He then escaped from his abductors and entered Constantinople by 18 April.

+Nestor Iskander played a role in the defense of the city and was also involved in counting and possibly identifying the dead and wounded.
+He records that on 19 April, the Greek emperor had ordered "the clergy and the deacons to gather the dead and bury them".
+He reports an almost identical operation on 25 April using very similar language.
+His last count is recorded on the morning of 8 May.
+By 27 or 28 May, Nestor Iskander describes being overwhelmed by the task: "the fallen on both sides and above all those wounded, oh who can count [them]?".

 Historical accuracy

 The tale's historical accuracy, as compared to other accounts of the fall of Constantinople, is fairly low.
 The massive cannons cast by the Hungarian master Orban for the Ottomans at Adrianople are said to be cast by the walls of Constantinople.
 The Ottoman attempts to storm the city walls, which took place at night to minimize casualties from defensive fire, take place during the day.
 Arguably the most impressive event of the campaign, the Ottomans' launching of galleys into the Golden Horn by pulling them overland, is conspicuously ignored.
 The astronomical and meteorological events that were taken as portents of the city's fall are confounded.
 Contrary to the account of the tale, the Orthodox Patriarch was not present in the city during the siege, and the Byzantine empress had deceased previously.
 Also highly suspicious in an account claiming to be by an eyewitness is the fact that topographical details are either lacking or confused, while exact dates are few and unreliable.

-Nestor Iskander claims to be a Russian ("Iskander" being a Turkified form of "Alexander") who was captured at young age by the Ottomans, circumcised and forced to convert to Islam, though he remained a Christian at heart.
-He was supposedly in the Ottoman camp during the siege of Constantinople, and afterwards compiled more facts about the event from surviving Byzantine witnesses.
-The problem with this claim, apart from the historical inaccuracies noted above, is Iskander's command of literary language and style, which show him to be highly erudite and educated, and most probably a monk.
-Therefore, it is assumed that Nestor Iskander is an imaginary author, and the tale was compiled from Greek and Slavic sources.
-In view of this and the manifestly fictitious elements in the work, it should not be used as an historical source, particularly where, as often, it tells stories unparalleled in other sources.